This piece is for the parents of adult children who are lazy, self-destructive, or violent toward benevolent members of society.

 But free will is dangerous.
 It makes humans and capable of hate, too.

 It is said that Lucifer was one of God's top three angels, along with Michael and Gabriel.
-Lucifer was apparently in charge of the choir.
+Lucifer was apparently in charge of Heaven's choir.

 But then Lucifer became discontent as a servile, created being, even while being loved by God.